Continuous-variable nonlocality and contextuality: Approximating the contextual fraction with SDPs

 \section{Approximating the contextual fraction with SDPs}

 In Section \ref{sec:quantifying}, we presented the problem of computing the noncontextual fraction as an infinite linear program.
-Although this is of theoretical importance, it does not allow one to directly perform the actual, numerical computation of this quantity.
-Here we exploit the link between measures and their sequence of moments to express a hierarchy of truncated semi-definite programming problems which are relaxations of the original problem in the particular case that the outcome spaces of measurements are certain subsets of $R^n$.
-These finite problems can actually be implemented numerically and have the crucial feature that their optimal values converge monotonically to the noncontextual fraction.
+Although this is of theoretical importance, it does not allow one to directly perform the actual numerical computation of this quantity.
+Here we exploit the link between measures and their sequence of moments to derive a hierarchy of truncated finite-dimensional semidefinite programs which are a relaxation of the original primal problem \refprog{LP-CF}.
+Dual to this vision, we can equivalently exploit the link between positive polynomials and their sum-of-squares representation to derive a hierarchy of semidefinite programs which are a restriction of the dual problem \refprog{DLP-CF}.
+We further prove that the optimal values of the truncated programs converge monotonically to the noncontextual fraction.
+This makes use of global optimisation techniques developed by Lasserre and Parrilo \cite{lasserre10,parrilo2003semidefinite} and further developed in \cite{lasserre2011new}.
+We introduce them in Appendix~\ref{sec:appendix_Lasserrehierarchy} and we strongly recommend reading this appendix to readers unfamiliar with these notions.
+We will use the same notation throughout this section.
+Another extensive and well-presented reference on the subject is \cite{Laurent2009}.
+We start by deriving a hierarchy of SDPs to approximate the contextual fraction and then show that it provides a sequence of optimal values that converge to the noncontextual fraction.